The Old Man and the School Pickup

 So maybe the school should go ahead and make doubly sure the kids are being picked up by the right person.

 This knee-jerk desire for a systemic response to a one-shot problem is becoming so common.
 Here's a more tragic version of it in Australia: After a tree fell on a school in a freak accident earlier this month — killing an 8-year-old and injuring another student and a teacher — the state government ordered a check of all trees near schools across the entire state.

 In comments on Facebook, people are calling for all gum trees to be removed from schools, for every building to be reassessed every couple of years, etc., etc.

 The belief that we can and must prevent everything along the spectrum from harmless mistakes to acts of God is turning us into worriers always eager to blame someone for something almost completely unpredictable and often unpreventable.

 Until we regain the perspective that humans are not always perfect and fate is not always fair, we will be screaming for new laws, excessive oversight and perhaps a pound of flesh.

-Lenore Skenazy is the author of "Free-Range Kids: How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry)" and "Who's the Blonde That Married What's-His-Name?
-The Ultimate Tip-of-the-Tongue Test of Everything You Know You Know — But Can't Remember Right Now."
+Lenore Skenazy is a keynote speaker and author of the book and blog "Free-Range Kids."
 To find out more about Lenore Skenazy (firstname.lastname@example.org) and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.